HIPAA Compliant Healthcare App Development: 10 Most Critical Steps to Take

 How to Build a HIPAA-Compliant mHealth App

-Why do you need a HIPAA compliant healthcare app?
-GlobeNewswire reports the global mHealth apps market size to reach $113 billion by 2026.
-It correlates to a compound annual growth rate (CAGR) of 25.3%.
-It means the market will grow at least a quarter annually from its current worth of $45 billion.
+GlobeNewswire reports the global mHealth apps market size to reach $113 billion in 2026, correlating to a compound annual growth rate (CAGR) of 25.3%.
 That also represents the broader rise of healthcare app development trends.
+As we look forward, the focus on healthcare security and secure messaging has become the bedrock of modern healthcare operations.

 HIPAA compliant healthcare app